-- A) Upshift indicator
+- 1) Upshift indicator

-- B) Downshift indicator
+- 2) Downshift indicator

-- C) Gear position indicator
+- 3) Gear position indicator

 When the manual mode is selected, the gear position indicator and upshift indicator and/or downshift indicator in the tachometer come on.
 The gear position indicator shows the currently selected gear in the 1st-to-4th-gear range.
-The upshift and downshift indicators show when a gearshift is possible.
-When the upshift indicator " \triangle " is on, upshifting is possible.
+The upshift and downshift indicators show when a gear-shift is possible.
+When the upshift indicator " \bigtriangleup " is on, upshifting is possible.
 When the downshift indicator " \bigtriangledown " is on, downshifting is possible.
-When the hadown shift indicators are on, upshifting and downshifting are both possible.
+When both indicators are on, upshifting and downshifting are both possible.
 When the vehicle stops (for example, at traffic signals), the downshift indicator goes off.